Changing your beliefs about your identity requires two things:

 Small win: Run Tuesday, Thursday and Saturday (notice how no distance or time is involved – no behavioral goals).

-Identity: Become the type of man that brings people together.
+Identity: Become someone that brings people together.

 Small Win: Schedule two events a month with friends (movie night, bowling or, dancing).